'Star Wars' & Its Fandom Made Me Question My Gender

 In 2020, my hyperfixation was Star Wars (specifically, The Clone Wars and the Prequels).
 I was constantly on Twitter and Tumblr, devouring everything I could of the franchise and trying to make friends in a community that was already well-established.
 Most (if not all) of the really popular stan accounts on Twitter were run by people who are not cis.
 By the time I found the TikTok that prompted me to question my gender, I was already well-educated about gender from others’ perspectives.
 I just didn’t think it ever applied to me.
 My style was very femme, cottagecore lesbian and that just didn’t sound very they/them and nonbinary to me.

-With my gender questioning in full swing, I went to AO3 (aka Archive Of Our Own, the nonprofit website that hosts fan fiction and is a favourite across all fandoms), searched "nonbinary", "they/them" and "questioning gender".
-I found stories about Anakin Skywalker using they/them pronouns, about him dressing in more feminine clothing and about the Clones having different genders and still calling each other "sir".
-After hours of reading about my comfort characters going through this experience, I tested the gender euphoria waters by tweeting on my Star Wars stan account to ask people to use "she/they" for me in the replies — just as I had seen so many Star Wars stans do.
+With my gender questioning in full swing, I went to AO3 (aka Archive Of Our Own, the nonprofit website that hosts fan fiction and is a favorite across all fandoms), searched "nonbinary", "they/them" and "questioning gender."
+I found stories about Anakin Skywalker using they/them pronouns, about him dressing in more feminine clothing, and about the Clones having different genders and still calling each other "sir."
+After hours of reading about my comfort characters going through this experience, I tested the gender euphoria waters by tweeting on my Star Wars stan account to ask people to use she/they for me in the replies — just as I had seen so many Star Wars stans do.
 Finally, after much experimentation, I felt confident enough to ask my friends to do the same.
 They happily obliged and I felt a level of joy I’d never felt before, one I didn’t know was even possible.

 “